ZuckermanLab/ModelExplorer/README.txt

 *other ways to generate more models per run?

 9. CHANGE LOG:

+Update 3 (2017-11-1): "State energies not restored after rejection" bug has been fixed using new python script.
+Issue was the equivalent states were not all completely connected.
+Python creates connected state graphs based on adjacency matrix, checks cycle for consistency using relative energies, and creates new connected states dictionary (of dictionary) containing state and connected states with relative energies (i.e. energy landscape).
+Config file functionality is added.

 Update 2 (2017-08-13): Perl PDL used in place of Python/Numpy to elimate system IO call slow down in proof-maker.
 Uploaded as proof-maker2.prl (will keep original for historical purposes).
 Uploaded analyze-model.prl.
 Added more to README.